eyenawaporn/Data-Analyst-Portfolio/README.md

 **Goal**: Ask five question from NYCflight dataset.

 **Description**: The dataset contains data about flight, arrival time, departure time, and destination.
-I used a lot of aggregate functions such as summarise, sum, and mean to transform data into meaningful insight to answer my questions.
+A lot of aggregate functions such as summarise, sum, and mean were utilized to transform data into meaningful insight to answer my questions.

 **Skill**: R programming language, Data transformation, Aggregate functions